me-matt/mattwaldron.me/content/pages/resume/experience/xero-bank-feeds.md

 ---
 title: Xero Accounting
-order: 3
+order: 4
 template: experience
 link: https://www.xero.com/
-position: Architect
+position: Architect in Bank feeds
 from: 2019
-to: 2022
+to: 2021
 ---

 Enabled Xero to scale to additional regions and markets, as outlined by the organisations OKRs, by designing a scalable architecture for integrations with 3rd party financial institutions.